sharadmagar/Kubenetes_jenkins_pipielin/README.md

 u will see the ur image is the docker hub repo

 now u can reuse the image for any of ur project

+to check the pod is running in the kubernetes cluster then go to master machine and run

+kubectl get pods -----get pod list

+kubectl exec -it pod name /bin/bash     ------will go inside the pod container